SquirrelMail English Site Danish Site French Site Russian Site Japanese Site

 3.2 Installing SquirrelMail on Unix and Linux systems

-This chapter covers installation of SquirrelMail on generic Unix or Linux system.
-It does not cover installation of operating system or tools required to install web server or PHP.
+This chapter covers the installation of SquirrelMail and related packages on a generic Unix or Linux system.
+It does not cover the installation of the operating system or any other tools required for a fully functional email system.

-Any version numbers used in examples are specific to the time when this documentation is written.
-If current version numbers differ, make sure that you are not using old, obsolete or vulnerable software.
+Any version numbers used in these examples are specific to the time when this documentation was written.
+You should generally use the most up to date versions of all software involved.
+That is, if there are newer versions of these packages available now, you'll probably want to substitute the newer numbers in the examples below.
+Make sure that you are not using old, obsolete or vulnerable software!

-Guide uses UW IMAP server as example.
-This IMAP server can be used in generic email setup when incoming mail is stored in /var/spool/mail directory.
-If you are planning to use webmail with big number of users or with bigger mailboxes, consider using different IMAP server and redesign entire email system.
+This guide uses the UW IMAP server, because it is a simple (and ubiquitous) example and because it can be used in most generic email system setups where incoming mail is stored in the /var/spool/mail directory.
+If you are planning to offer webmail on a system with a large number of users or where users have large mailboxes, consider planning a better email system design and using different IMAP server software.

 Download required software